AvaloniaUI/Avalonia/docs/spec/binding-from-code.md

 textBlock.Bind(TextBlock, viewModelProperty);
 ```

-However, it might be preferable to just use a XAML binding in this case:
+However, it might be preferable to use a XAML binding in this case:

 ```csharp
 var textBlock = new TextBlock